tminglei/page-debugging/README.md

 > _Tips 2:_ don't forget enable `show comments` at tab `HTML` when you use Firebug to view the page source.

 ## FAQ
-**Q:** How to resolve if name conflict occurred with the default debugging switch key name `pageDebugging`?
+**Q1:** How to resolve if name conflict occurred with the default debugging switch key name `pageDebugging`?
-**A:** You can specify a new debugging switch key name by appending JVM argument:
+**A1:** You can specify a new debugging switch key name by appending JVM argument:
 `-DpageDebugging.switchKey=[new debugging switch key name]`

-**Q:** If I want to specify some files or dirs not to be tracked, can I?
+**Q2:** If I want to specify some files or dirs not to be tracked, can I?
 How?
-**A:** Yes, you can.
+**A2:** Yes, you can.
 By default all files under `/WEB-INF/tags/` (include its sub dirs).
 If your requirement is different, you can change it by appending one more JVM argument like below:
 `-DpageDebugging.excluded=”foo/bar/, tttt.txt”`
 Or
 `-DpageDebugging.excluded_append:“foo/bar/, tttt.txt”`